Design redefines the marijuana experience

 Cannabis lifestyle brands Serra and Hemson Goods have joined forces to create a series of functional accessories and tools to neatly fit into contemporary homes.
 Featuring a chill box, a grinder, a box, a tray and pre-roll tip, the series is defined by a minimalist aesthetic and natural materials.
 The objects are tactile, their ergonomic forms crafted from solid beechwood and characterized by smooth, tactile surfaces to elevate the experience while maintaining an elegant appearance.

 A design concept to ‘elevate the future of cannabis’, Alchemy an immersive retail space, opening in Toronto.
-Conceived by local interior designer Paolo Ferrari, the space aims at delivering ‘a cerebral experience infused with artistry, nature, and technology.’
+Alchemy founder and CEO Richard Browne commissioned local interior designer Paolo Ferrari, who conceived a space aimed at delivering ‘a cerebral experience infused with artistry, nature, and technology.’
 The store’s setting blends minimal and theatrical interiors, with practical contemporary touches such as digital viewers to discover the products and an aluminium self-checkout table, which glides through the space thanks to custom wheels running on a track on the floor.
 Ferrari combined natural terracotta brick, terrazzo, aluminium, mirrored surfaces and greenery throughout the store, creating an eclectic environment.
 Says the designer: ‘for us, the store is somewhere between a laboratory and temple.
 The best retail environments are about celebrating the human experience and presenting highly considered, multi-sensory environments.’